composedbymax/Shader-Sandbox/README.md

 # GLSL Editor - Max Warren

-A browser-based GLSL (OpenGL Shading Language) editor for writing, testing, recording and exporting vertex and fragment shaders or standalone .html animations.
+A browser-based GLSL (OpenGL Shading Language) editor for writing, testing, recording and exporting or loading vertex and fragment shaders or standalone .html animations.
 Users can interactively build shaders and preview them in real-time using WebGL.

 ---